-To return to Southleigh car park, proceed down the steps into the hall of Malvern Theatres and out the door at the far end, down more steps, into Priory Park.
+To return to Southlea car park, proceed down the steps into the hall of Malvern Theatres and out the door at the far end, down more steps, into Priory Park.
 Look for the handrails at the side of the steps.

 Follow the path across the grass to the bandstand, and then across the bridge over the pool; bear left and then right to leave Priory Park by the Splash leisure centre.
-Then cross the road back to Southleigh car park.
+Then cross the road back to Southlea car park.